Bogala/langton-ant-dojo/STEP_5.md

 });
 ```

-But whith this our test won’t work, we make one dispatch more by button clicked :
+But with this our test won't work, we make one too many dispatch call when the button is clicked:
 ``` typescript
     test('Pause button stop dispatchs', async () => {
         // tslint:disable-next-line:no-any